Anthony Grady

-Anthony Scott Grady (born August 6, 1990) is an American football defensive end who is currently a free agent.
+Anthony Scott Grady (born August 6, 1990) is an American former football defensive end.
 He played college football at Missouri State.
 He was signed by the New York Jets as an undrafted free agent in 2014.

-Early years
+Early life

 Grady attended Arkansas High School in Texarkana, Arkansas where he won back-to-back Class 6A state championships in the 2006 and 2007 seasons.
 He participated in the Arkansas All-Star Game.
 He had 58 tackles, 9 sacks and 14 pass deflections in his senior season in high school.

 College career

 In 2009, he was selected as the MSU Defensive Scout Team Co-Player of the Year following the season.
 He was named MSU Defensive Scout Team Player of the Week.
 In his junior season, he was named as an All-MVFC honorable mention.
 Also in his junior season, he was named CFPA National Defensive Lineman of the Week.
 He finished college with a total of 108 Tackles, 9 Sacks and 6 Pass Deflections.